lilyinstarlight/lilypond-mac-builder/README.md

-# lilypond-mac-builder
+# LilyPond Mac Builder

-This repository contains build scripts and tools for 64-bit Mac .app versions of [LilyPond](http://lilypond.org).
+This repo contains build scripts to make 64-bit LilyPond.app builds for macOS 10.15+ that automatically run with GitHub Actions and make releases at <http://github.com/lilyinstarlight/lilypond-mac-builder/releases>.

-I hope to get the 64-bit Mac .app downloads onto the main LilyPond website eventually, but for the moment, they're available at https://bintray.com/marnen/lilypond-darwin-64.
+Thanks to @marnen ([GitHub](https://github.com/marnen), [GitLab](https://gitlab.com/marnen)) for <https://gitlab.com/marnen/lilypond-mac-builder> on which this is based!